 Once you have a list of keywords, you can optimise your website to target them and track what keywords your website is appearing for.

 The number of links that point to your website is a significant factor that search engines consider when deciding where they position your website in the search results.

 But not all links are created equal.
 Focus on getting links from authoritative websites and avoid links that search engines might see as being spammy.

 16. Improve your Websites Speed

-A slow website will not only drive customers away from your site but will also affect how your website is ranked by search engines.
-Search engines want to deliver the best experiences to their users and a fast website is one of many factors that can result in a positive user experience.
+A slow website will not only drive customers away from your site but will also affect how search engines rank your website.
+Search engines want to deliver the best experiences to their users, and a fast website is one of many factors that can result in a positive user experience.

 17. Fix errors on your websites